Post Updated 26/05/2021 12:45 BST

 All websites will benefit from having time to properly review.
-Rushing a web design project will see the end result less than it could be.
-Preparing your brief with all of this information will help towards avoiding this, especially if the project is very tight on time.
+Rushing a web design project will see the end result lack its true potential.
+Preparing your brief with all of this information will help avoid this, especially if the project is tight on time.
 If tight, be upfront about it.
-Designers understand that these projects can fall to short deadlines, and that’s okay – but they need to know.
+Designers understand that these projects can fall to short deadlines.
+That’s okay – but they need to know.

 The web design brief is the guiding document for the project.
 You can think of it like a business plan, but just for a specific task.
 It should cover everything necessary to the project that is easy to refer to throughout the timeline.
 Finally, it needs to be in black and white – a verbal brief will not suffice.

 At Digital Glue, this is what we do.
 We know that our best work comes from listening first.
 We give you the information you need to ensure that the results are the best they can be.
-Getting us a well-built web design brief means that you will save time in the long-run and get the very best value for your investment.
+A well-built web design brief means that you will save time in the long-run and get the very best value for your investment.

 If you need help pulling together your web design brief or have a great brief that needs turning into a great website, we’d love to hear from you.
 Get in touch.